 Decision-Making Anxiety?
 Anxiety Therapist Shares 5 Steps to Make Decisions Easier

 Does making decisions give you anxiety?
-No matter what you decide to do, you are plagued with internal distress?
+No matter what you decide to do, you are plagued with internal distress.
 Do you feel stuck in the mud because none of the choices you make seem to be exactly right?
 Do you agonize over decisions because you are afraid you’ll make the wrong decision?

-Decision-making anxiety causes folks to feel frozen in fear because they can’t seem to land on what is right or they get downright depressed because the fear of making the wrong decision shuts them down and makes it almost impossible to make a move.
+Decision-making anxiety causes folks to feel frozen in fear because they can’t seem to land on what is right, or they get downright depressed because the fear of making the wrong decision shuts them down and makes it almost impossible to make a move.

-This is a common theme for people that struggle with anxiety.
+This is a common theme for people who struggle with anxiety.
 This article offers guidance when you get stuck in small day to day decisions.
 I have also written How to Make Difficult Decisions to offer support on making bigger decisions.

-Last weekend, on Sunday, I needed to get some work stuff done and I wanted to spend time with my family because I was out of town the previous week.
-This conflict created a bit of anxiety and little bit of “mom guilt.”
+Last weekend, on Sunday, I needed to get some work stuff done, and I wanted to spend time with my family because I was out of town the previous week.
+This conflict created a bit of anxiety and a little bit of “mom guilt.”
 I forged through the discomfort and asked my husband if he would take our child for a few hours on Sunday so I could get my stuff done.
 He agreed.

 When we talked about his plans, he mentioned taking our little one to see family and spending the day at the pool.
 While I was happy he was willing to take our kiddo for a few hours, I was conflicted, yet again, because his plans sounded fun.
 There I was, again, plagued with a bit of anxiousness because now I wanted to spend time with the family AND get work stuff done.
-I kept thinking, “seriously, I am damned if I do and I am damned if I don’t.”
+I kept thinking, “Seriously, I am damned if I do and I am damned if I don’t.”

-If this scenario sounds familiar, and you too, tend to do the Cha Cha Cha with guilt and anxiety, follow the steps below to uncover and untangle what is happening on the inside.
+If this scenario sounds familiar, and you, too, tend to do the Cha Cha Cha with guilt and anxiety, follow the steps below to uncover and untangle what is happening on the inside.
 Following these 5 steps below will lead you on a pathway out of the internal distress.

 1. Breathe and Ground Yourself